- The United States Postal Service (USPS) is happy to hire felons after reviewing an application and doing a case-by-case study.

 Ban the Box is an American campaign led by ex-offenders to remove the check box on hiring applications that asks if applicants have a criminal record.
 Its goal is to allow former offenders to demonstrate their qualifications during the hiring process before being questioned about their criminal records.
 The campaign’s premise is that anything that makes it more difficult for ex-offenders to find work increases the likelihood that they will re-offend, which is bad for society.

 The Postal Service of the United States is an equal opportunity employer.
 The USPS’s hiring policy is to base decisions on individual merit.
 This means that a person’s criminal record will not automatically disqualify them from employment with the USPS.
 So, even if you have a misdemeanor, you should be able to work for the USPS if you are qualified for the position.
-Many positions are available at the USPS, so don’t let a misdemeanor prevent you from applying.
+Many positions are available at the USPS for hiring felons, so don’t let a misdemeanor prevent you from applying.

-Any pending charges or convictions you may have will be considered by the USPS when determining your employment eligibility.
-However, the hiring manager will make the final call.
+Any criminal conviction or pending charges you may have will be considered by the USPS when determining your employment eligibility.
+However, the hiring manager will make the final call based on background checks.
 When deciding, they will consider the type of offense, its gravity, when it occurred, and whether it is relevant to the position you are applying for.
 If you are honest about your past and demonstrate that you have changed, you may have a chance at the job.

 The USPS supports the Fair Chance Business Pledge in addition to the Ban the Box campaign.
 This pledge states that the employer will not ask candidates about their criminal history until the end of the interview.
 Both campaigns will provide an employer with a clear picture of the candidate.
 This gives felons a fair chance to prove their eligibility without any issues obscuring them.